 As well as fair and ethical working conditions and fair pay - we are constantly working towards a more sustainable product and causing as little harm to this planet as possible through what we do.
 The fashion industry is the second most polluting industry in the world - so as you can imagine this comes with its difficulties.
 Every year we learn from our mistakes, and we learn what we need to change certain things, and adapt to make our product and work ethic more environmentally sound.

 We repurpose bedsheets bought from local retailers and turn them into our designs.
 Each and everyone one of our bedsheets is handpicked - and there is often only one or two of each design available making them even more special and unique.
-Once out of fashion or if they have any imperfections then these bed sheets will often get thrown away by bigger companies and end up in landfills.
-We only buy our bed sheets from local suppliers, who buy off the bigger companies (due to an imperfection or a new trend coming in).
-So by giving them a new purpose we are helping to reduce this waste and negative implications on the environment.
+Once out of fashion or if they have any imperfections then most of these bed sheets will often get thrown away by bigger companies and end up in landfills.
+We only buy our bed sheets from local suppliers, who often buy off the bigger companies (due to an imperfection or a new trend coming in).
+So by giving them a new purpose we are helping to reduce this waste and the negative implications on the environment.

 There needs to be an emphasis on quality and craftsmanship to create clothes with longevity.
-Through extensive testing, fabric searching and discussions with my tailors we are striving to make sustainable products that will last.
+Through extensive testing, fabric searching and discussions with my tailors we are striving to make responsible products that will last.
 Now is the time we need to be looking towards our environmental contribution, and with less clothing in landfills - the less damaging this will be.
 We also ask our customers to think carefully about how they dispose of their old clothes.
 Could you sell them on instead of dumping them in the bin?
 Could you donate them to a charity or clothes recycling centre?
 Could you upcycle them and turn them into something completely new?

 We believe in a circular economy.
 Putting them in the bin is too easy - we need to start being more creative and imaginative when it comes keeping products and materials in use, designing out of waste and regenerating natural systems.
 I know the design process of our garments from the very beginning to finished product.
 It is very important that I am aware of the full cycle my product has taken, and I encourage you to give it a happy ending.